UCLL-Frontend/oefeningen-frontend-deel1/week-02-create-the-homepage-of-your-static-website.md

 ## Deadline

 This exercise is considered as exercise on lesson 1.
-You must deliver it as part of “Tussentijdse opdracht” with the deadline 12/10.
+Your teacher will give feedback next lessen.

 ## Self Assessment